efriese/ikanban/README.md

 ## 🙏 Acknowledgments

-- Built for Chromebook users who need a simple, offline-capable task manager
+- Built for anyone who has data privacy concerns or lacks access to commercial Kanban systems
+- Perfect when IT won't approve a Trello license but you NEED a Kanban board
+- Works great on Chromebooks, desktops, tablets, and any modern browser
-- Inspired by Trello, but without the complexity or cloud dependency
+- Inspired by Trello, but without the complexity, cost, or cloud dependency
 - No frameworks = fast, lightweight, and educational

 ## 📧 Support